 The Format Map Frame pane appears.

-- For Map Frame, choose Central Business District.
+- Under Options, for Map Frame, choose Central Business District.

 The map in the layout changes.
 However, the map is zoomed to a worldwide extent, and Singapore is not visible.
 The map extent and the layout extent are independent.